AriFordsham/GHCWiki/magical-reflection-support.md

 then GHC will never inline the application of `(+1)`.
 Etc. It appears that the `forall s` in `Magic` gums up the inliner somehow.

+### A larger example of the problem

-I'd like to replace `reify'` with `reify#` to allow such optimizations. mpickering asked for a more substantial example, so here's one:
+mpickering asked for a more substantial example, so here's one:

 ```
 newtypeM s =M{getM ::Int}mkM::Reifies s Int=>Int->M s